 Choosing the Right Astrophotography Filters for Amazing Images

-There are a number of reasons why we might want to use filters for astrophotography.
+There are many reasons why we want to use filters for astrophotography.
 These include:

 • To help bring out contrast and detail in your photos, enabling you to capture the night sky in its truest form.

-• Different filters can enhance various astronomical objects resulting in stunning images or improved observation.
+• Different filters can enhance various astronomical objects.
+This can help you create stunning images or improve observation.

-• These filters are used to block out certain wavelengths of light, allowing you to bring out features that would otherwise be difficult or impossible to see.
+• These astrophotography filters block out certain wavelengths of light.
+This allows you to bring out features that would otherwise be difficult or impossible to see.

 Types of Astrophotography Filters Available

 Astronomical filters come in many different types.
-Some of the most common astrophotography filters include light pollution filters, narrowband filters, and optical band-pass filters.
+Some of the most common astrophotography filters include light pollution filters.
+These help to improve contrast.
+Narrowband filters and optical band-pass filters are two other important types of astrophotography filters.

-Light pollution filters help reduce the amount of light entering your camera from artificial sources such as streetlights, restricting certain wavelengths to reveal hidden objects from your night sky photos.
-There are two main kinds of artificial light that affect astrophotography, traditional sodium street lights which are very orange in colour, and more modern LED lights.
-Therefore, light pollution filters must be effective at blocking both of these wavelengths of light.
+Light pollution filters reduce light entering your camera from artificial sources.
+This includes streetlights.
+This reveals hidden detail in your night sky photos.
+There are two main kinds of artificial light that affect astrophotography.
+Traditional sodium street lights are very orange.
+More modern LED lights are a new problem.
+So, light pollution filters must be effective at blocking both of these sources of light.

-Please note that no filter is perfect and so different filters that claim to do the same thing may give quite different results.
-I have also seen some, such as Cuiv the Lazy Geek, a popular astrophotographer on Youtube, claim that filters often vary in their quality and so two filters of the same type from the same manufacturer may have slightly different cut-offs for various wavelengths they are supposed to block.
+Please note that no filter is perfect!
+Different filters that claim to do the same thing may give quite different results.
+I have also seen some claim that filters often vary in their quality.
+One such person is Cuiv the Lazy Geek, a popular astrophotographer on Youtube.
+He says that two filters of the same type from the same manufacturer may block light differently.

-Narrowband filters block out specific frequencies of light in order to enhance faint deep sky objects.
-How they do this is to pass one, two, or three wavelengths of light corresponding to those commonly seen in nebulae and other targets such as galaxies.
+Narrowband filters block out specific frequencies of light.
+This enhances faint deep sky objects.
+They pass one, two, or three wavelengths of light.
+They only pass the light we see in nebulae, galaxies, and other objects.
+They also block a lot of light pollution.

 Narrowband filters usually pass only Hydrogen Alpha, Oxygen III, and Sulphur.
 Note that these are names of gases present in the deep sky object.
-These gases create different wavelengths of light which is why one object appears red if it has Hydrogen Alpha, or Green/ Blue if it has Oxygen III.
+These gases create different wavelengths of light.
+This is why one object appears red if it has Hydrogen Alpha, or Green/ Blue if it has Oxygen III.
 Sulfur is also red.

 Optical band-pass filters may enhance contrast for planetary photography.